kiransharma2016/cka_examprep/README.md

 The applicaiton depllyment is the main use of kubernetes cluster.
 There are many kubernetes objects which make a kubernetes application.
 I will start from POD.

 #### 1. POD
-wrapper of contianer.
+Unit of deployment in kubeernetes. it is a wrapper of contianer.
 A pod can have more then one container in it.

-Type of pods

-1.1 Normal pod \
-1.2 Daemon \
-1.3 Static
+Workloads
+Pods
+Deployments
+StatefulSets
+DaemonSets
+Jobs
+CronJobs

 Now, lets see how we can create a pod.
 But before we create a pod, we need to decide where we would like to create our pod.
 Where I  mean which namespace.
 Lets create a namesapces before we create out first pod.